How to Choose the Best Post Surgery Bra: Promote Recovery, Ease Discomfort

 Most women who undergo breast surgery are aware of its risks, one of them being lymphedema.
 This common breast augmentation complication is a buildup of soft tissue caused by damage to the lymphatic system.

-It is said that some 70 percent of breast surgery patients develop lymphedema.
-When properly treated, this condition isn’t a cause for concern.
+Roughly 70% of all breast surgery patients develop lymphedema.
+When properly treated, this common condition isn’t a cause for concern.
 However, it can lead to infection and more serious complications when nothing is done about it.

-Some post-surgery bras come equipped with unique removable drainage pouches, which make it easier to manage the post-surgical drainage tubes placed in the breast following surgery.
+Some post-surgery bras come equipped with unique removable drainage pouches, which make it easier to manage post-op drainage tubes.

 Your doctor may provide you with a post-surgical compression bra, or suggest that you purchase one yourself.
-Either way, he or she will most likely discourage you from wearing an underwire bra during recovery, and will recommend that you choose a seamless bra instead.
+Either way, they will most likely discourage you from wearing an underwire bra during recovery, and will instead recommend that you choose a seamless bra.

 Recovery bras should be comfortable and form-fitting, without compromising the shape of your new breasts.
-Since you’ll be required to wear your bra around the clock, it’s important that you choose one with adjustable shoulder straps and breathable fabric to wick away moisture.
+Since you’ll be required to wear a bra around the clock, it’s important that you choose one with adjustable shoulder straps and breathable fabric to manage moisture.

-Generally speaking, choose a bra that has the following features:
+Generally speaking, it is important to choose a bra that meets the following criteria:

 - No underwire